kshitijchaudhary/lambda-file-sorting-app/readme.md

 The project is organized into the following structure:

-- **`index.html`**: The main HTML page where users can interact with the application.
-It includes the file upload interface, progress bar, and download options.
-- **`app.js`**: Contains the logic for handling file uploads, interacting with AWS services, and managing user input for file processing.
+/file-sorting-app-aws-lambda
+│
+├── frontend/
+│   ├── index.html          # Main HTML page for file upload and interaction
+│   ├── app.js              # JavaScript file containing app logic
-- **`styles.css`**: Defines the styling for the application
+│   └── styles.css          # Styling for the application
-- **`.env`**: Contains environment variables required for AWS credentials to authenticate and authorize interactions with AWS services.
-- **`README.md`**: Provides documentation for the project, including setup instructions, usage details, and explanations of the workflow.
-- **`screenshots/`**: A folder containing images/screenshots demonstrating the application’s functionality.
+│
+├── lambda_function/
+│   └── lambda_function.py  # Python code for the AWS Lambda function
+│
+├── .env                    # Environment variables for AWS credentials ├── README.md               # Documentation for the project
+└── screenshots/            # Folder containing all project-related screenshots

 ---